-- Refuse single use plastic.
+- Refuse single-use plastic.
 Buy a refillable water bottle, carry utensils, cloth napkin, stainless steel straw, container, and ask restaurants to use that instead!

 - Avoid plastic altogether and go plastic free.
 Purchase glass/stainless steel everything!
 This lasts longer, doesn’t leach nasty chemicals into your food/body, and is better for the environment.

 - Recycle, Reuse, Reduce!
-Buying items that are meant to be used once or that will break easy are a waste.
+Buying items that are meant to be used once or that will break easily are a waste.
 Think about the oil, gas, chemicals, labor, etc. that was needed to create it before purchasing.

-- Carry a cloth bag at all times to avoid single use plastic bags.
+- Carry a cloth bag at all times to avoid single-use plastic bags.
 Think plastic = OIL!